fredvinegar/CLEAN-Plus-Plus/README.md

 In [test_case_results.tsv](data/test_case_results.tsv), we list the results for each test case from the execution of CLEAN++ for C++ and both tools [DesigniteJava](https://www.designite-tools.com/) and [Organic](https://github.com/opus-research/organic).

-In the following figure we compare the number of smells between the execution of CLEAN++ and the other two Java tools on the test cases for Java.
+In the following figure we show the comparison between the number of smells from the execution of CLEAN++ with the other two Java tools on the test cases for Java.

 ![test case results alt](fig/test_case_results.png)